Volcano-Risk-Reduction-in-Canada/Volcanic-Interpretation-Workbench/README.md

 ### General

-Before the first run, create `app/config.ini` from the sample and edit as necessary:
+Before the first run, create `config.ini` from the sample and edit as necessary:
 ```
-cp -iv app/sample_config.ini app/config.ini
+cp -iv sample_config.ini onfig.ini
 ```

 ### Docker